thrifting

 Phone and broadband providers hate it when you threaten to leave them, so don’t be afraid to get in touch and say you’re not happy with the amount you’re paying, and ask if there’s anything they can do to help.

 You don’t even have to make up excuses either.
 Once, I simply told mine that I wasn’t happy paying £70 a month for my TV, broadband and a phone I don’t even use.
-They were great and helped drop my bill down to just under £40 a month, and gave me an upgrade on all my services.
+That got them to drop my bill down to just under £40 a month and gave me an upgrade on all my services.
 You may need to do some haggling, but it’s worth a try.

 Rinse and repeat this technique with your gas and electricity providers and remember not to be shy – you’ll never know if you don’t ask.